-Sale of Nokia Siemens stakes not likely for months: sources
+Sale of Nokia Siemens stakes not likely for months-sources

 The lapsing of the shareholder pact frees the co-parents to sell all or part of their 50-percent stakes in NSN without consulting the other.
-Some financial analysts who specialize in the technology sector had said a deal could be possible as early as this month after Siemens executives set up an exploratory committee earlier this year.
+Some financial analysts who specialise in the technology sector had said a deal could be possible as early as this month after Siemens executives set up an exploratory committee earlier this year.